Danteox/PortAIO-1/README.md

-# Donations
+# Berb's departue
-#####(Thanks Xelamats)
-I've been getting asked a lot about if I will ever put a donation link up and I've decide to do so.
-Please, don't think this means I will make this pay to use or "I have to get a certain amount or I'll stop working on it."
-I will not do that and I do not plan on ever doing that right now.
-I love what I do and I love that it makes others happy; so, as long as I continue to see that..
-I will continue this project.

-The donation link for those who wish to donate something to me: https://goo.gl/chlE8k

-REMEMBER; I AM NOT ASKING FOR ANYTHING.
-IF YOU DO NOT WISH TO DONATE TO ME, YOU DO NOT HAVE TO.
+#####
+As you guys know Berb has left the project for personal reasons.. who knows if he will comeback but I will do my best to update the project with help of others.
+Thanks.

 ---

 # How to report Bugs/Suggestions/Requests/Comments
-### Before making an issue, check the to-do list before. https://github.com/berbb/PortAIO/blob/master/TO-DO.txt
+### Before making an issue, check the to-do list before. https://github.com/Muse30/PortAIO/blob/master/TO-DO.txt
 1. Make a GitHub accounts if you don't already.
-2. Sign in and go to : https://github.com/berbb/PortAIO/issues
+2. Sign in and go to : https://github.com/Muse30/PortAIO/issues
 3. Make a new issue and state the title and what you need/want to report.

 #### DO.
 NOT.
 PM.
 ME.
 ABOUT.
 PORTAIO.
 ALL COMMENTS GO ON ISSUES.